Prince Edward Island: French colony

 In 1534, Jacques Cartier was the first European to see the island.
-In 1604, the Kingdom of France laid claim to the lands of the Maritimes under the discovery doctrine, including Prince Edward Island, establishing the French colony of Acadia.
+In 1604, the Kingdom of France laid claim to the lands of the Maritimes under the discovery doctrine, including Prince Edward Island, establishing the French colony of Acadia in Mi'kma'ki.
 The island was named Île Saint-Jean (St. John's Island) by the French.
 The Mi'kmaq never recognized the claim but welcomed the French as trading partners and allies.

 During the 18th century, the French were engaged in a series of conflicts with the Kingdom of Great Britain and its colonies.
 Several battles between the two belligerents occurred on Prince Edward Island during this period.
 Following the British capture of Louisbourg during the War of the Austrian Succession, New Englanders launched an attack on Île Saint-Jean (now Prince Edward Island); with a British detachment landed at Port-la-Joye.
 The island's capital had a garrison of 20 French soldiers under the command of Joseph du Pont Duvivier.
 The troops fled the settlement, and the New Englanders burned the settlement to the ground.
 Duvivier and the twenty men retreated up the Northeast River (Hillsborough River), pursued by the New Englanders until the French troops were reinforced with the arrival of the Acadian militia and the Mi'kmaq.
 The French troops and their allies were able to drive the New Englanders to their boats.
 Nine New Englanders were killed, wounded or made prisoner.
 The New Englanders took six Acadian hostages, who would be executed if the Acadians or Mi'kmaq rebelled against New England control.
 The New England troops left for Louisbourg.
 Duvivier and his 20 troops left for Quebec.
 After the fall of Louisbourg, the resident French population of Île Royale (now Cape Breton Island) were deported to France, with the remaining Acadians of Île Saint-Jean living under the threat of deportation for the remainder of the war.